inertialsense/docs.inertialsense.com/docs/user-manual/application-config/ins_configuration.md

 ### Zeroing INS Attitude

 The Infield Calibration process can be used to align or level the INS output frame with the vehicle frame.
 This is done by observing the X,Y,Z axes rotations necessary to level the orientation(s) sampled.
+Zeroing the INS attitude as part of the Infield Calibration routine provides a optimal and highly accurate method for measuring the attitude while stationary by averaging raw bias corrected accelerations.

 Rotations cannot be computed for axes that are pointed vertically.
 For example, a single orientation sample with X and Y in the horizontal plane and Z pointed down will only be able to produce an X,Y rotation, and the Z rotation will remain zero.
 To compute all three rotations for the X,Y,Z axes, the system must be sampled at least twice, once while level and once while on its side.

 The infield calibration process is generally useful for only small angle INS rotations and is not intended for those larger than 15° per axis.
 The user must set the INS rotation manually for larger rotations.
 The INS rotation is stored and accessed in `DID_FLASH_CONFIG.insRotation` in flash memory.